This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

-My family members learned pretty early on that it’s not easy to shop for my son.
+My family members learned early on that shopping for my son is not easy.
 They tend to consult with me first, or just slip money in an envelope to purchase on their behalf.
 You may find yourself in the same predicament.
-What to buy a child who still mouths everything, doesn’t stand yet, and doesn’t have the cognitive skills required to play with certain toys?
+What to buy a child who still mouths everything, doesn’t stand yet, and doesn’t have the skills required to play with certain toys?

 You can find toys pinned on Pinterest all the time.
-But, can your child play with that large stand-up playscape and that construction set with tiny construction pieces?
+But, can the child play with that large stand-up playscape and that construction set with tiny construction pieces?

-Why some toys may be a challenge for children with special needs
+Why some toys may be a challenge for neurodivergent and disabled children

-- For the child with fine motor delays, picking up some toys may be difficult.
+- For the child requiring fine motor support, picking up some toys may be difficult.

-- If the child isn’t walking yet, standing at a child-size kitchen or in backyard houses is just not possible.
+- If the child isn’t walking, standing at a child-size kitchen or backyard house may not be possible.

 - For the child who still mouths everything, certain toys are choking hazards.

 This post could go on for days because of the selection of toys we find on the market today.
 While Barbie playsets may not be appropriate for your child, today we are lucky enough to find a plethora of toys that are.
-Please bear in mind that this list is not exhaustive.
+This list is not exhaustive.
 Further, I’m not being paid by any of the toys companies.
 These are toys we own and use and love.

-- Don’t pay too much attention to the age suggestions on the box – unless they’re recommended for older kids.
-If your child plays best with toys at the 18 month level while he’s 7, then so be it.
+- Don’t pay too much attention to the age suggestions on the box unless they’re recommended for older kids.
+If the child plays best with toys at the 18-month level at seven years of age, then so be it.

-- Purchase toys that have multiple functions in your homeschool day.
+- Purchase toys that have multiple functions.
 Think about therapeutic functions as well.

-- Avoid toys with too many mechanical functions that do the work for your child.
+- Avoid toys with too many mechanical functions that do the work for the child.

-While you want to eventually teach your child not to mouth items, the truth is, this is the manner in which your child learns about his world.
+While you want to eventually move the child away from mouth items, this is how children learn about their world.
 The mouth is a highly sensitive part of the body, which is why babies tend to mouth their fists and toys.
 They first explore with their mouths.
-This is also true of the child with who has developmental delays.
-He is still exploring much like a young child.
-It’s comforting and soothing as well.

 Besides the chewy toys that your therapist may have already recommended to you, here is an additional idea.

-This is actually an organic teething doll.
+This is an organic teething doll.
 It washes beautifully.
-We’ve had this for about 5 years now.
-You can see that the hat, the feet and hands make for great chewing parts.
-Since my son can tolerate fabric toys, I allow him to mouth this, as well as his cotton bibs so that he shakes the need out of his system and doesn’t chew his clothing instead.
+The hat, the feet and hands make for great chewing parts.
+Since my son can tolerate fabric toys, let him mouth this so that he shakes the need out of his system and doesn’t chew his clothing instead.

 My son likes to dangle and flap certain toys.
 It’s also very soothing to him.
-And, I let him do this for a short time for self-regulatory purposes.
+He does this for short time for self-regulatory purposes.

-These are large wooden beads that are attached by a safe and sturdy elastic.
-It’s great for fidgeting – even for adults.
+These large wooden beads are attached by a safe and sturdy elastic.
+It’s great for fidgeting even for adults.

 My son has had a variety of these types of toys over the years.
-This is his most recent favorite.
-It tangles and twirls and is great for children in the classroom as well.
+This one tangles and twirls and is also great for children in the classroom.

 These puzzles have more defined shapes, but still require the full-hand to place them in the shallow indentations.
 I like these wooden puzzles pieces because they can be used as stand-alone toys for other skill practices like stories, songs, animal sounds, etc.